-The following training must be successfully completed by corrections officers and any others involved in responding to resistance or escape, using restraints, and restraint use specifically for persons who are pregnant (Minn.
-Stat.
-244.88):
+The following training must be successfully completed by corrections officers and any others involved in responding to resistance or escape, using restraints, and restraint use specifically for persons who are pregnant (as required by Minn.
+Stat. § 244.88, subd.
+2.):

-- 1. Corrections officer pre-service academy In accordance with Policy 103.420 "Pre-Service and Orientation Training Programs." - 2.
+- Corrections officer pre-service academy In accordance with Policy 103.420 "Pre-Service and Orientation Training Programs." - 2.
 Annual training In accordance with Policy 103.410 "In-Service Training." - 3.
-Special Operations Response Teams In accordance with Policy 301.156 "Emergency Response Team/Special Operations Response Training." - 4/ Authorized instructors In accordance with Policy 103.405 "Instructor Duties." - 5.
+Special Operations Response Teams In accordance with Policy 301.156 "Emergency Response Team/Special Operations

+Response Training."

+- 4. Authorized instructors In accordance with Policy 103.405 "Instructor Duties." - 5.
 All training is documented and retained in the agency-approved electronic training management system.